molenaar/20532-DevelopingMicrosoftAzureSolutions/Instructions/Labs/Mod02/LAB_02.md

 ## Exercise 1: Creating a Network and Resource Container

-### Scenario

-You want to create a virtual network that you can use for your new virtual machine.
-As part of creating the virtual network, you will also create a resource group.

-The main tasks for this exercise are as follows:

-1. Sign in to the Azure Portal.

-1. Create a Resource Group.

-1. Create a Virtual Network

 #### Task 1: Sign in to the Azure Portal

 1. Sign in to the Azure Portal (<https://portal.azure.com>).